This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Arnolfini Arts is a wonderful art centre and gallery situated on Bristol’s harbourside.
 Here you’ll find a variety of thought-provoking contemporary art exhibits.

-You can admire stunning visual arts or watch a captivating performance.
-Arnolfini Arts’ programme also includes talks, booking readings, poetry, film, music, and dance events.
+You can admire stunning visual art or watch a captivating performance.
+Arnolfini Arts’ programme also includes talks, booking readings, poetry, film, live music, and dance events.

 If you’re seeking an interactive experience, you can partake in one of the workshops.
 There is an art bookshop and eatery to delight your senses.
 Enjoy an inviting cup of coffee or tea while admiring the beautiful views of the harbourside.